nicklasnygren/markmaid/docs/README.md

     Mermaid->> Markmaid: Return PNG
     Markmaid->> Repo: Write PNG to docs
     Markmaid->> Repo: Link PNG in procesed .md
+    Note left of Repo: Use in git pre-commit hook, etc.
 ```

 It even works in tables!